 11. Aloe succulent garden idea

-We’ve all heard of the amazing succulent aloe vera (or “true aloe”), with the plant being well known for the healing properties of the latex in its leaves, but there are actually another 399 varieties of aloe out there, ranging in size from fat little midgets to tall trees.
-Landscape designers will often incorporate larger aloes into their planting mix, sometimes choosing them for their colourful blooms.
+We’ve all heard of the amazing succulent aloe vera (or “true aloe”), with the plant being well known for the healing properties of the latex in its leaves.
+But there are actually another 399 varieties of aloe out there, ranging in size from fat little midgets to tall trees.
+Landscape designers will often incorporate larger aloes or tree aloes into their planting mix.
+Sometimes they are chosen for their colourful blooms.

-Many of the imported succulents and cacti work well due to similar dry climates.
-Many come from coastal towns in Mexico and the US, in harsh, salty beachy climates.
+Many imported succulents and cacti work well due to similar dry climates.
+Often they hail from coastal towns in Mexico and the US, in harsh, salty beachy climates.
 They’ve grown to withstand the blazing sun and windy, salty air.
-Below, we have concrete walls softened up by feather grass and dwarf olive trees along with succulents like agave for an overall laidback coastal vibe.
+And their classic desert look will always bring that laidback coastal vibe.

 If you’re like me and you’re a busy working person who sometimes forgets to keep up with the garden maintenance, don’t be shy about getting some help with it!

 One of the most gorgeous succulent gardens I’ve come across is that of American elder Ruth Bancroft, aka her “secret garden”.
 She’s regarded as something of a pioneer in water-wise gardening in the US, and in championing the huge diversity in the world of succulents.
 Her garden is an exquisite example of how to combine plants creatively in ways that conserve water.
 Her dramatic landscape compositions elevate foliage to the same status as flowers.
 And there’s a premium on texture, form and contrast.
 Well worth looking up!

 14. A simple collection